GaneshN29/CS_Messaging_Web_App_Project/README.md

 # CS Messaging Web App

+## Overview
-This is a web application for CS Messaging.
-It allows users to send and receive messages in real-time.
+This is a Customer Support Messaging Web Application designed to facilitate communication between customers and support agents.
+It allows users to send and receive messages in real-time, improving customer support and service.

+## Application Link

+You can access the web application here: [Customer Support Messaging Web App](https://csmessagingwebappfrontendfinal.onrender.com)

 ## Getting Started